jonschipp/ISLET/SECURITY.md

 * Drop capabilities in containers:

-ISLET includes security.conf which can be used to easily add or drop kernel capabilities(7) (and apply ulimit values to containers)  globally.
+ISLET includes security options in `$CONFIG_DIR/modules/docker.conf` which can be used to easily add or drop kernel capabilities(7)
+(and apply ulimit values to containers) to all Docker environments.
 They can be set in any ISLET configuration file.
 Only add what you need to run the software in the container.

 * ulimit contraints